anonymous-researcher-25/QAFD/QAFD_text2sql/baselines/README.md

 ## Remark
 DailSQL, DIN-SQL, and CodeS require adaptations of the Spider 2 Snowflake dataset to ensure compatibility with these methods.
 Due to GitHub's file size limitations, the modified dataset is hosted externally and can be accessed via
 [https://drive.google.com/file/d/1Y1zSbZ9cBUVJFI_W3t5EZZTzcUi1Ma4i/view](resource).
+Please download and unzip the file inside the baselines folder.
 For more information on the original version of the Spider 2 dataset, please refer to the official repository:
 [https://github.com/xlang-ai/Spider2](Spider2)